The North Mississippi Guide to Professional Home Pest Control

 And if you have any small openings—cracks around your windows, for instance—bugs can find their way in.

 Perimeter pest control involves blocking a bug’s entrance into your home by applying a product around the foundation to discourage entry.
-Regularly refreshing this barrier ensures it doesn’t break down, keeping pests out.
+Regularly refreshing this barrier prevents it from breaking down, keeping pests out.

-For instance, Lawn & Pest Solutions offers a Pest 360 service that keeps a barrier of defense outside your home and ensures a technician is on-site at least once every three months.
+For instance, Lawn & Pest Solutions offers a Pest 360 service that creates a barrier around your home and ensures a technician is on-site at least once every 3 months.
 You remain on call with your pest professional should pests come in.
-That technician can then come inside to take care of the problem with indoor Memphis pest control at no additional cost.
+That technician can then come inside to address the indoor pest control issue in New Albany, MS, at no additional cost.

-Pests don’t like to cross the Memphis pest control perimeter barrier because it contains a product they dislike the smell or taste of, so they stay away.
+Pests don’t like to cross pest control perimeter barriers because they contain a product whose smell or taste they dislike, so they stay away.
 This works for all bugs, including cockroaches, ants, spiders, and centipedes.

 Your pest control professional may also suggest sealing entry points or trimming trees and shrubs to further discourage insects from coming inside.